-The GPC differs from national reporting methodologies (as required for reporting to the United Nations Framework Convention on Climate Change (UNFCCC)) in several fundamental ways, which reflect the unique circumstances of cities.
+The GPC differs from national reporting methodologies (as required for reporting to the UNFCCC) in several fundamental ways, which reflect the unique circumstances of cities.
 Although adhering to basic principles of good practice in inventory compilation and reporting, the sources and sectors, and their categorisation are quite different.
-Citylevel emission inventories are not primarily focused on emissions from within the geographic boundary, as in a national inventory, but with emissions attributable to activities within the city.
-Therefore, a citylevel inventory includes emissions that occur geographically outside the city (such as out of boundary waste disposal and transboundary transport).
+City-level emission inventories are not primarily focused on emissions from within the geographic boundary, as in a national inventory, but with emissions attributable to activities within the city.
+Therefore, a city-level inventory includes emissions that occur geographically outside the city (such as out of boundary waste disposal and transboundary transport).
 The focus on emission 'responsibility' also means that activities occurring in or near the city that are not the responsibility of the city can be excluded to give a more accurate picture of the city's impact; this is particularly significant for Gibraltar.
-Accounting for emissions on a territorial basis led to reports in summer 2012, based on data from the US Energy Information Administration, claiming that Gibraltar had the highest per capita carbon footprint in the world5; this was largely due to the volumes of bunker fuel sold to large marine cargo vessels6 compared with a small population.
+Accounting for emissions on a territorial basis led to reports in summer 2012, based on data from the US Energy Information Administration, claiming that Gibraltar had the highest per capita carbon footprint in the world5; this was largely due to the volumes of bunker fuel sold to large marine cargo vessels compared with a small population.
 This presents a distorted view of GHG emission sources under local control in Gibraltar.
-An alternative city 'activity-based' approach to measure and report community-scale GHG emissions was needed for Gibraltar; hence Gibraltar's 2013 and 2015 community-scale GHG inventories and the 2016 inventory presented in this report.
+An alternative city 'activity-based' approach to measure and report community-scale GHG emissions was needed for Gibraltar; hence the 2018 inventory presented in this report.